pguyot/elibphonenumber/README.md

 ##Note

 - This project is active.
-I'm doing updates very offen because I see the original author is no longer maintaining it.
+I'm doing updates often because I see the original author is no longer maintaining it.
 - This repository is a fork of [silviucpp/elibphonenumber][3], except this version is designed to be used with rebar3 & hex.pm, which means we have elixir support.